syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/styles.md

 ## Customized icon

-You can enhance the appearance of the Speed Dial Control in its default primary state by customizing the icon color using the [cssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_CssClass) property.
+You can use the [cssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_CssClass) property to customize the appearance of the speedDial control in its default primary state.
+Below example demonstrates the `cssClass` property usage in speedDial.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}